- Research and Innovation

 - My CBEE

-The School of CBEE is housed primarily in Johnson Hall on the OSU campus.
-The School also maintains research and teaching laboratories in Graf Hall and Owen Hall on the OSU Campus and shares laboratory space at the Microproducts Breakthrough Institute (MBI) on the Hewlett-Packard campus in Corvallis.
-Specific laboratories in CBEE are:
+The School of CBEE is housed primarily in Johnson Hall and Gleeson Hall on the Oregon State campus.
+The school also maintains research and teaching laboratories in Graf Hall and Owen Hall, shares laboratory space at the Advanced Technology and Manufacturing Institute (ATAMI) on the Hewlett-Packard campus in Corvallis and the Materials Synthesis and Characterization Facilities (MaSC).
+CBEE also leads efforts on the OSU campus for the National Science Foundation National Nanotechnology Coordinated Infrastructure (NNCI) site the Northwest Nanotechnology Infrastructure (NNI).

 Research in the Cryopreservation Laboratory has two general focus areas: (1) technologies for long-term preservation of biological products, and (2) microfluidics for chemical processing of blood.
 The first category includes the development of strategies for preservation of biomolecules, cells and tissues by cryopreservation, freeze-drying and spray drying.
 In the second category, we are developing microfluidic devices for blood processing as a medical intervention (e.g., kidney dialysis, treatment of sepsis) and for creation of high-value products from blood (e.g., red blood cells for transfusions).
 The general scope of the research is illustrated below.